WHU-SNA/SLF/README.md

 --link-prediction    BOOL     Make link prediction or not          Default=False --sign-prediction    BOOL     Make sign prediction or not          Default=True
 ```
-**NOTE** As sign-prediction is more popular evaluation task, `--link-prediction` is set to `False` and `--sign-prediction` is set to `True` by default.
+**NOTE** As sign-prediction is a more popular evaluation task, `--link-prediction` is set to `False` and `--sign-prediction` is set to `True` by default.
 You can refer to our paper to find the difference between the two tasks.

 ## Examples
 Train an SLF model on the deafult `WikiElec` dataset, output the performance on sign prediction task, and save the embeddings:
 ```
 python src/main.py
 ```

 Train an SLF model with custom epoch number and test ratio:
 ```
 python src/main.py --epochs 30 --test-size 0.3